RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-PROLOG.md

 See [this explaination](https://www.swi-prolog.org/pldoc/man?section=string) for more information.

+### Efficiency

+Unless specifically stressed, you don't have to go out of your way for optimization purposes.
+However, the code must aim to be reasonably efficient.
+You should not be traversing the lists unnecessarily, for example.
+Basically, without doing crazy tricks, your code should aim to be efficient.

+### Duplicate redundant answers

+In general, you should eliminate duplicates whenever you can.
+Sometimes, however, you may not be able to eliminate all duplicates, and that's OK.
+In each query, you should make a decision as to whether or not it is possible to eliminate duplicates.
+Sometimes there are different causes of duplicates, and you can deal with one, but not the other.
+It is part of the task to figure it out when it is doable and when it is not.

+## Style matters

+Pay attention to good style, including:

+- Simpler, shorter code is generally best.
+- Try to use unification variables when possible; for example, write

+    ```prolog
+    swap([A,B], [B,A]).
+    multiply(N, 1, N).
+    ```

+    rather than

+    ```prolog
+    swap(L1, L2) :- L1 = [A,B], L2 = [B,A].
+    multiply(N, M, X) : M = 1, X = N.
+    ```

+- Pick intuitive names for your predicates and arguments.
+  - Good naming convention for a helper predicate used by a predicate `pred` is `pred_aux` (`aux` stands for"auxiliary").
+This makes it easier to understand what it is used for.

 ### Indentation

 In Prolog, indentation is not strictly required for the correct execution of the code, as Prolog relies on the position of terms rather than indentation to determine the structure of the program.

 However, proper indentation is crucial for code readability and maintaining a clear structure.
 As always, your code should be easy to read.